 The local potter Jane Bowen agreed to help us find out.

-On Saturday, 14 October, they were fired in pits in the ground, the earliest method of doing so.
+At the end of the afternoon, Jane took them to her studio on The Green for drying, and a week later they were fired in pits in the ground, the earliest method of doing so.